-Any charges for which you are billed by Elmhurst College and are responsible for paying (tuition, fees, room and board, etc.) are reflected on your student account, which is accessible via TouchNet on the My Elmhurst Campus Portal.
+Any charges for which you are billed by Elmhurst University and are responsible for paying (tuition, fees, room and board, etc.) are reflected on your student account, which is accessible via TouchNet on the My Elmhurst Campus Portal.
 These charges can be paid in multiple ways, including through the use of financial aid.

 If you are using financial aid to cover a portion of your balance, anticipated aid credits may be included on your bill.
-You can use these anticipated aid credits to determine how much you owe the College beyond financial aid.
+You can use these anticipated aid credits to determine how much you owe the University beyond financial aid.
 Depending upon your financial aid package, these anticipated aid credits can include: